VamsiUdaykumar/agent-service/README.md

 tests and exercised the system by hand.
 Most of what follows was caught at those gates, not by reading diffs.

-**Where it helped:** essentially all code volume — scaffolding, the event-sourced persistence layer, 195 tests, telemetry wiring.
-Beyond volume, it filled gaps the spec implied but never stated (an in-process pub/sub so the SSE tail doesn't poll the DB; an import-linter test making layer separation checkable, not aspirational), flagged its own design gaps early (a missing `RunCancelling` event type, two milestones before it would have bitten), and pushed back on me when I cited spec text from memory that the actual file didn't contain — refusing to change code until the spec was reconciled.
+**Where it helped:** essentially all code volume, scaffolding, the event-sourced persistence layer, 195 tests, telemetry wiring.
+Beyond volume, it filled gaps the spec implied but never stated (an in-process pub/sub so the SSE tail doesn't poll the DB; an import-linter test making layer separation checkable, not aspirational), flagged its own design gaps early (a missing `RunCancelling` event type, two milestones before it would have bitten), and pushed back on me when I cited spec text from memory that the actual file didn't contain, refusing to change code until the spec was reconciled.

 **Where it was wrong, and how it got caught:**